patrick-steele-idem/app-module-path-node/README.md

 // ***IMPORTANT**: The following line should be added to the very
 //                 beginning of your main script! require('app-module-path').addPath(baseDir);
+// If you're adding a path in a common module for test setup set the second parameter to true to ensure the module calling yours can look in the new path require('app-module-path').addPath(baseDir, true);
 ```

 __IMPORTANT:__